Reservations

 HISTORY OF JEAN’S CAFE and FOURTH TRAIN STATION and ROOFTOP BANDSTAND

-In these late 50’s photo, in addition to the parking meters, one can see a sign for Jean’s Cafe to the left of the photo.
+In the following, late 50’s photo, in addition to the parking meters, one can see a sign for Jean’s Cafe to the left of the photo.
 Jean’s Cafe (named after its original owner, Jean Tehberg) was a small diner that had replaced the large, “3rd Regiment” Victorian that had been destroyed in the great Weirs Beach fire of 1924.
 Local businessman Sidney Ames leased the building from the NH Veterans Association from 1951 through about 1980.
 Every summer Chef Sandy Baroni would return from his winter job as a college cafeteria chef and serve up delicious Italian food; there was a mini-bar seating 4 persons and booth style seating complete with in-wall jukeboxes.
-Roughly a decade later, the Ames family re-entered the Italian restaurant business when, after purchasing the Winnipesaukee Marketplace building in 1991, they opened the Patio Garden Restaurant.

 The sandwhich board sign out front advertises “Now Serving Spaghetti • Pizza • Italian Specialties”.
 Also, notice the sign for “Speedboat Rides” at the entrance to the Winnipesaukee Pier.
 Cars seen in this photo include: c.1950, Mercury c.1950, 1958 Oldsmobile, 1957 Ford, 1955 Ford, 1957 Chrysler Imperial, 1953 Chevrolet, 1950 Plymouth, 1958 Ford, 1957 Chevy, Cadillac c.1950, and more.